Honorable99/Internship_Projects/README.md

 ✅ What Should Be Done?

 🔹 Prioritize female-targeted inventory – Trendy, high-demand women’s clothing should be increased

 🔹 Leverage Q4 seasonality – Stock up on electronics ahead of Q4 and plan promotions accordingly

 🔹 Run gender-targeted campaigns – Tailor marketing content to match the leading demographic (female, mid-40s)

 🔹 Bundle value deals in May & Q4 – Use historic peak data to trigger seasonal offers that convert

+### 9. Tata Retail Sales Analysis

+Tata Retail Sales Analysis

+When the data speaks, we listen.
+And this time, it had a lot to say.

+Tata didn’t ask for insights.
+But the data wouldn’t stay quiet — so I stepped in to make sense of it.

+What began as a simple sales report turned into a deep dive into product movement, customer activity, and seasonal demand.

+Here’s what I uncovered using Power BI:

+⚙ DASHBOARD CREATION PROCESS

+🔧 Tools Used:

+• Power BI – Visual storytelling and dashboard development

+• Power Query Editor – Data cleaning, preparation, and transformation

+🔄 Process Overview:

+ 1. Data Cleaning & Transformation

+ •	Cleaned inconsistent stock codes and missing values

+ •	Extracted date features: Month, Year, Quarter

+ •	Created custom columns (e.g., revenue per product, total orders)

+ 2. Data Modeling & DAX Measures

+ •	Built relationships between transactions, products, and customer tables

+ •	Used DAX to compute total revenue, units sold, customer count, and top-performing stock codes

+ 3. Dashboard Design & UX

+ •	KPI Cards for: Total Revenue, Products Sold, Unique Customers

+ •	Time-based visuals: Line & column charts for monthly and yearly revenue

+ •	Bar charts for top stock codes and customer activity

+ •	Slicers for dynamic filtering by product type, date range, or customer ID

+📊 ANALYSIS & INSIGHTS

+💰 Core Metrics Uncovered:

+• $9.75M in total revenue

+• 5 million products sold

+• 4,373 unique customers

+🔥 Revenue Peak:

+• November 2011 emerged as the highest revenue month and year combo

+• Stock Code “DOT” was the best performer, generating over ₦206M in revenue

+🧠 BUSINESS ANALYSIS (McKinsey-Style Framework)

+Why Is This Important?

+Analyzing Tata’s sales data helps to:

+• Understand revenue trends across time

+• Identify high-performing products and customer segments

+• Optimize inventory planning for peak periods

+• Uncover underperforming months that need strategic marketing boosts

+What Was Discovered?

+🔍 Key Findings:

+ •	Stock Code “DOT” drove the most revenue: ₦206,245,480+

+ •	November 2011 was the revenue peak — indicating seasonal demand or successful campaigns

+ •	Most revenue was clustered toward the end of the year, while other months saw slower performance

+✅ What Should Be Done?

+📦 Pre-Holiday Stock Planning

+Ensure that November to December is supported with full inventory for high-demand products

+📢 Targeted Campaigns in Low-Performing Months

+Use data-driven ads and customer retargeting to boost sales during slower periods (January to September)

+📨 Customer Re-Engagement

+Update and reconnect with previous buyers leading into peak seasons for repeat business

+📈 Product-Level Promotion

+Double down on high-performing stock codes like “DOT” through bundles, discounts, or featured listings

+### 10. Supply Chain Greenhouse Emission Analysis

+🌍 Supply Chain Greenhouse Emissions Analysis

+🚀 An environmental data analysis project focused on Greenhouse Gas (GHG) Emissions across various supply chain activities.

+The goal?
+Go beyond carbon counts — and uncover which industries contribute the most, how margins affect reporting, and where businesses can optimize for sustainability.

+⚙ ANALYSIS & DASHBOARD CREATION PROCESS

+🛠 Tools Used:

+• Microsoft Excel – Data aggregation and emission calculations

+• Power Query Editor – For data cleaning, merging datasets, and restructuring for analysis

+🔄 Process Overview:

+ 1. Data Cleaning & Pre-Processing

+ •	Removed irrelevant/duplicate entries

+ •	Formatted NAICS titles and codes for consistency

+ •	Segregated datasets into “with margin” and “without margin” categories

+ 2. Calculation of Emission Factors

+ •	Applied formulas to compute total emissions with and without margin adjustments

+ •	Used lookups to merge industry-specific data (NAICS codes) with emission values

+ 3. Visualization & KPI Design

+ •	Developed Excel dashboard with clear KPI summaries, margin difference visuals, and top emission contributors

+ •	Built pivot tables to segment emissions by NAICS titles and categories

+📊 KEY FINDINGS & INSIGHTS

+🔑 Key Performance Indicators (KPIs)

+• Total Emission Factors (without margin): 361.89

+• Total Emission Factors (with margin): 390.49

+• Margin Difference: 28.62

+🔍 What Did I Discover?

+📌 Top NAICS Industry by Total Emission Factor

+ •	Photofinishing Laboratories recorded the highest total emissions, followed closely by Pet Care Services

+📌 Highest Emission Contributor (without & with margin)

+ •	Solid Waste Landfill led in both categories, contributing 10.898 units, highlighting it as a significant source of supply chain emissions

+📌 Impact of Margins

+ •	Adding margins to the emission calculation increased the total emissions by 28.62 units, demonstrating the importance of buffering in sustainability metrics

+🧠 BUSINESS ANALYSIS

+1. Why Is This Important?

+In today’s ESG-conscious world, understanding the environmental impact of a company’s supply chain is essential for:

+ •	Ensuring compliance with emission regulations

+ •	Making informed decisions for green procurement

+ •	Prioritizing high-emission sectors for sustainable transformation

+ •	Identifying where margins may be inflating perceived impact

+2. What Was Discovered?

+ •	Emission spikes are heavily concentrated in sectors like photofinishing and solid waste management

+ •	Even without margins, these industries still top the emissions list, proving the underlying environmental risk is structural, not just accounting-based

+ •	Emission factors increase significantly when margin buffers are introduced — reflecting cautious or conservative reporting by some industries

+3. What Should Be Done?

+✅ Target High-Impact Industries First

+ •	Prioritize sustainability interventions in sectors like waste management, photofinishing, and pet care

+✅ Review Margin Policies

+ •	Conduct audits to determine if margins used in emissions reporting are realistic or inflated, especially in sensitive industries

+✅ Partner with Cleaner Suppliers

+ •	Shift procurement toward lower-emission NAICS categories, aligning with long-term ESG goals

+✅ Sustainability Reporting Integration

+ •	Integrate this type of emissions analysis into quarterly sustainability reports and executive dashboards

+ ### 11. Mental Health Analysis

+🧠 Mental Health Analysis

+I’m excited to share another impactful project from my ongoing internship journey — this time, I dove deep into a Mental Health Dataset spanning multiple years and regions.

+The goal?
+Go beyond statistics and uncover the true weight of anxiety, depression, drug use, and other disorders on human lives — and what the numbers reveal about global health trends.

+⚙ DASHBOARD & ANALYSIS PROCESS

+🛠 Tools Used:

+• Microsoft Excel – Data prep, transformation, and KPI setup

+• Power Query Editor – For cleaning and reshaping time-series and categorical data

+• Power BI – Visualization, slicing by disorder types, years, and regions

+🔄 Process Workflow:

+ 1. Data Cleaning & Preparation

+ •	Removed duplicates and handled null values

+ •	Standardized disorder naming and aligned regional entries

+ •	Extracted year, disorder type, region, and prevalence metrics

+ 2. Data Modeling & KPI Development

+ •	Developed time-series trend lines across disorders

+ •	Created DAX-based KPIs to aggregate total cases per disorder

+ •	Segmented visual breakdown by disorder, year, and region

+ 3. Dashboard Design

+ •	KPI summary cards for total cases by disorder

+ •	Year-on-year trend lines for depression, drug use, bipolar, and eating disorders

+ •	Highlight visuals for peak years and top suffering regions

+📊 KEY METRICS & INSIGHTS

+🔑 Core KPIs:

+• Total Alcohol Use: 1,641.87

+• Total Depression Cases: 3,421.94

+• Total Drug Use: 898.51

+• Total Anxiety Cases: 4,020.33

+• Total Eating Disorders: 287.12

+🔍 What Did I Discover?

+🧩 Top Mental Health Disorder:

+• Anxiety leads globally — highest reported condition with 4,020+ cases

+🕰 Historical Peaks:

+• 2009 marked the highest spike in Bipolar Disorder cases

+• 2017 saw a massive surge in drug use (33.2% of total cases) and the highest prevalence of eating disorders across all years

+📌 Sustained Trends:

+• From 1999 to 2003, Depression maintained an average rate of ~20% — indicating a consistent burden over time

+🌍 Top Region by Suffering:

+• Australasia had the highest prevalence across multiple mental health issues

+🧠 BUSINESS ANALYSIS (McKinsey-Style Framework)

+1. Why Is This Important?

+Mental health is no longer a silent crisis — it’s a global business and policy priority.

+This analysis reveals:

+• Which disorders are most common globally

+• When and where spikes happen — guiding healthcare policy

+• How substance use correlates with mental health patterns

+• The urgency for preventive action and awareness programs

+2. What Went Wrong / Was Discovered?

+🚩 Critical Observations:

+ •	Anxiety disorders dominate — revealing a growing global stress crisis

+ •	Substance abuse (drugs & alcohol) continues to fuel comorbid disorders like depression and bipolar

+ •	2017 emerged as a year of global mental health crisis — across drug use, eating disorders, and general case spikes

+ •	Australasia had one of the highest mental health burdens, indicating regional vulnerability

+3. What Should Be Done?

+✅ Global Policy Action

+ •	Stakeholders (governments, NGOs, mental health organizations) must focus more on anxiety, drug use, and youth-targeted interventions

+✅ Regional Resource Allocation

+ •	Allocate more support to high-burden regions like Australasia, which face disproportionate mental health challenges

+✅ Early Intervention Campaigns

+ •	Use insights from high-risk years (like 2017) to build proactive campaigns around schools, digital detox, and mental wellness

+✅ Integrated Data Monitoring

+ •	Encourage governments and agencies to adopt real-time mental health dashboards for better responsiveness and prevention